MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/tutorial_1_gradient_creation.rst

 But which gradients should you keep for your analysis?
 In some cases you may have an a-priori interest in some previously defined set of gradients.
-When you don't have a pre-defined set, you can instead look at the lambdas (eigenvalues) of each component in a scree plot.
+When you don not have a pre-defined set, you can instead look at the lambdas (eigenvalues) of each component in a scree plot.
 Higher eigenvalues (or lower in laplacian eigenmapping) are more important, so one can choose a cut-off based on a scree plot.

 .. code-block:: matlab